Holidays to St. Anton

-Walking holidays in St. Anton are all about getting out into the mountains of the Arlberg – which is easy, thanks to the cable cars, trusty village buses and innumerable walking and biking trails.
+Summer holidays in St. Anton are best spent getting out into the mountains of the Arlberg – which is easy, thanks to the cable cars, trusty village buses and innumerable walking and biking trails.
 The train station also brings Innsbruck and Zurich within easy (and very scenic) day-tripping reach.
 Back in town, there’s always something going on, including yoga festivals and outdoor film screenings with an even more cinematic backdrop.
 Also, the dining is divine - take your pick from mountain recipes served with Alpine views, candle-lit wine bars and steakhouses chasing their first Michelin stars.

 There are around 270 kilometres of marked footpaths around St. Anton that vary from forested valley trails to ridge walks with panoramic views of peaks and glaciers.
 The Verwall Alps are on the doorstep.
 Here, mountains soar up over 3,000 metres and mountain huts are connected by sky-high trails.
 The emerald waters of Verwall Lake are a short bus ride from St. Anton – great for families looking for a beautiful walk with a playground and café finale.
 Don’t miss the suspension bridge, which hangs above the rushing waters of the Rosanna River.